 You don’t have to reside near the woods to experience the joy of walking through and experiencing nature.
 A number of towns have hiking trails that are worth exploring.
 After a thrilling day of hiking, you can wind down in a hot tub.

 Another idea for a fun activity to do during summer is to roast gooey marshmallows and flatten them between graham crackers and chocolate.
 With a fire pit in your backyard, you can roast away and enjoy these yummy treats while gazing into the sky.
+Bonus: get creative with how you upgrade your s'mores.

 Run through the sprinklers